-The key thrusts at policy, professional, and awareness levels are given in Figure 9.
+Figure 9: Key thrusts at policy, professional and awareness levels

-The implementation plan would need more thorough deliberations with not only medical experts but also a multistakeholder approach, including individuals with substance use disorders, those with programmatic and administrative experience, financial experts, and others.
-The choice of strategies to be prioritized should be based on the evidence base and also the unique cultural, social, economic, and political landscape of the country.
-Social marketing should be considered while planning and implementing programs that address substancerelated problems and behavioral addictions (Tiwari, 1998).
-The strategies selected should be linked to measurable outcomes evaluated on a suitable time frame basis.
-The objectives being defined by being specific, measurable, achievable, reliable, and time-bound would help to know whether the strategies have the intended effects.
+The implementation plan would need more thorough deliberations with not only medical experts, but also a multi-stakeholder approach including individuals with substance use disorders, those with programmatic and administrative experience, financial experts, and others.
+The choice of strategies to be prioritized should be based upon the evidence base and also the unique cultural, social, economic and political landscape of the country.
+Social marketing should be considered while planning and implementing programs that address substance-related problems and behavioral addictions (Tiwari, 1998).
+The strategies selected should be linked to measurable outcome evaluated on a suitable time frame basis.
+The objectives being defined by being specific, measurable, achievable, reliable, and time-bound would help to know whether the strategies are having the intended effects.
 This would be beneficial in directing resources and better utilization of the inputs.